GatorEducator/java-assignment-solution-100-01/README.md

 course session.
 Alternatively, you may ask questions in the Slack workspace for this course.
 Finally, you can schedule a meeting during the course instructor's office hours.

+## Project Assessment

+Following many of the principles of [specification-based grading](http://rtalbert.org/return-to-specs-grading-calculus/), the grade that a student receives on this assignment will have the following components: